AvinandanBose/Java-Collections-Map/README.md

 <tr>
   <td >LinkedHashMap()</td>
-  <td >It is used to construct a default LinkedHashMap.</td>
+  <td >It is used to construct a default LinkedHashMap.
+Constructs an empty insertion-ordered LinkedHashMap instance ,
+with the default initial capacity (16) and load factor (0.75).</td>
 </tr>

 <tr>
   <td >LinkedHashMap(int capacity)</td>
-  <td >It is used to initialize a LinkedHashMap with the given capacity.</td>
+  <td >It is used to initialize a LinkedHashMap with the given capacity.Constructs an empty insertion-ordered LinkedHashMap instance ,
+with the specified initial capacity and a default load factor (0.75).</td>
 </tr>

 <tr>
   <td >LinkedHashMap(int capacity, float loadFactor)</td>
-  <td >It is used to initialize both the capacity and the load factor.</td>
+  <td >It is used to initialize both the capacity and the load factor.Constructs an empty insertion-ordered LinkedHashMap instance,
+with the specified initial capacity and load factor.</td>
 </tr>

 <tr>
   <td >LinkedHashMap(int capacity, float loadFactor, boolean accessOrder)</td>
-  <td >It is used to initialize both the capacity and the load factor with specified ordering mode.</td>
+  <td >It is used to initialize both the capacity and the load factor with specified ordering mode.Constructs an empty LinkedHashMap instance ,
+with the specified initial capacity, load factor and ordering mode.</td>
 </tr>

 <tr>
   <td >LinkedHashMap(Map<? extends K,? extends V> m)</td>
-  <td >It is used to initialize the LinkedHashMap with the elements from the given Map class m.</td>
+  <td >It is used to initialize the LinkedHashMap with the elements from the given Map class m.Constructs an insertion-ordered LinkedHashMap instance ,
+with the same mappings as the specified map.
+The LinkedHashMap instance is created with a default load factor (0.75) and an initial capacity sufficient to hold the mappings in the specified map.</td>
 </tr>

 </table>